I made this booby cake decorated with smooth buttercream

-I made this booby cake for a fundraising event in honor my friend, Laura, who is winning a fight against breast cancer.
+for a fundraising event in honor my friend, Laura, who is winning a fight against breast cancer.
 Go, Laura!
 It was a huge cake – each boob was the size of a basketball.
 The flavor was butter cake with strawberry cream cheese filling.
-Here’s how I made it.
+Here’s how to do it.

-Added a finish coat of buttercream.
+Added a finish coat of buttercream

-until the surface was round and even.
+until the surface is round and even.
 I use a combination of a small offset spatula

 Here is a video clip example of how I use a gloved hand to frost a rounded cake (different cake).

-You might also enjoy reading:
+You might also enjoy:

 Cake Decorating with Modeling Chocolate